Dana Delany: 2010s: Television series and movies

-Personal and public life
+Personal life and public image

 Delany was a member of the Hollywood Women's Political Committee.
 Since the mid-1990s, Delany has served on the board of the Scleroderma Research Foundation, and with her friend Sharon Monsky, she helped campaign for support in finding a cure for scleroderma.
 Working with director Bob Saget, she starred in the TV movie For Hope (1996) based on Saget's sister Gay, who had died as a result of the disease.
 She appeared as a contestant on Celebrity Jeopardy in 2001, 2006 and 2009 to raise money for scleroderma research.
 Scleroderma "robs these women of not only their own lives in many cases, but robs their families which include countless children," she explained in 2002.

 Delany is a board member of the arts advocacy organization Creative Coalition.
 She appeared in June 2009 in an onstage meeting in New York alongside White House social secretary Desiree Rogers to discuss ways to promote American cinematic creativity.
 In August 2009, Delany was named co-president of the Creative Coalition, joining Tim Daly in the leadership of the organization.
 Delany explained her support for the arts in an interview: "I just think it's so important for children and the future of the country and people's general happiness.
 I'm one of those people who, whenever I feel cut off spiritually or emotionally, I go to a museum or a play or a movie, and I'm just transported."
 She participated as a celebrity guest in fundraising events that support the rights of same-sex couples to marry.